The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Requirements for service performance reports and management information should be built into the contract and confirmed at the tender stage.

-Where possible, use should be made of your Organisation's own management information and performance measurement systems.
+Where possible, you should make use of your Organisation's own management information and performance measurement systems.

 For many business managers a summary of the service they have received along with a note of exceptions is normally sufficient.